Sex differences in lovebird behaviour

 Table 9.
 Breeding

-The literature consistently tells that only hens breed.
+The literature consistently states that only hens breed.
 The two cocks that were reported to breed are therefore unexpected.

-Possibly, going into the nest has been taken for breeding?
+Possibly, going into the nest has been mistakenly interpreted as breeding?
 Hens display the behaviour significantly more often.

 X2[1] = 5.05, p = 0.025.

-Cocks and hens both feed the young.
-Just one cock was reported not to feed the young.
+Cocks and hens both feed the chicks.
+Just one cock was reported not to feed the chicks.
 The difference between cocks and hens is not significant.

 X2[1] = 0.00 p = 1.000.